 You can rebuild the model when needed.
-The rebuild process can be automated to run as a data management job in the background or you can click Run Rebuild on the Health page to run it manually.
-There are full and partial rebuild methods:
+The rebuild process can be automated to run as a data management job in the background, or you can click Run Rebuild on the Health page to run it manually.
+There are twol rebuild methods:

-- Auto Full Rebuild: Automatically rebuilds and deploys the entire project using the same configurations from the latest build.
-The new build's models are trained on more historical data than in the initial build when additional data is being used since the latest build. - Auto Partial Rebuild: Rebuilds and deploys the models that meet the options selected for Rebuild Option and Rebuild Value using the same configurations from the latest build.
-The models that are rebuilt are trained on more historical data than in the latest build if additional data has been uploaded since the initial build.
+• Auto Rebuild: Automatically rebuilds and deploys the entire project using the same configurations from the latest build.
+The new build's models are trained on more historical data than in the initial build when additional data is being used since the latest build.